-Her Scandalous Wish: When an obligatory marriage offers turns into an unexpected second chance for love, Viscount Kingsley seizes it, but Philomena’s desperation-born acceptance forces her to trust the man who betrayed her once already.
+Her Scandalous Wish: When an obligatory marriage offers turns into an unexpected second chance for love, Viscount Kingsley seizes it, but Philomena’s desperation-borne acceptance forces her to trust the man who betrayed her once already.

-Buy this historical Regency romance collection featuring rakes and rogues, and enjoy seductive, second chance romantic scandals and adventures you won’t want to put down.
+Buy this entertaining Regency historical romance set for emotional romantic reads you won’t want to put down.

 See what readers are saying!